jMetal/jMetal/docs/autoconfiguration.rst

 * A copy of the ``resources`` folder of the jMetal project.
 This is needed to allow the algorithm to find the reference fronts.

-Running everything
+Running irace
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^

-Once we have all the needed resources in the `ìraceJmetal`` directory, we are ready to execute the script that will carry out the auto-configuraton by using irace.
+Once we have all the needed resources in the ``iraceJmetal`` directory, we are ready to execute the script that will carry out the auto-configuraton by using irace.
 Take into account that irace will generate thousands of configurations (the default value is 100,000), so using a multi-core machine is advisable.
 We have tested the software in Linux and macOS.

 To run irace simply run the following command: